SNOWING IN BALI

 These drug bosses ski in Europe, surf in Bali, hook up with celebrity models and live in five-star hotels.
 They're 24/7 party boys with brass balls, steely nerves and reckless ambitions.

-In this dark world, drugs flow more freely than water, guards work for prisoner drug bosses, and like any hotel, you can pay for a day out at the beach or a room upgrade.
+Drugs flow more freely than water, guards work for drug bosses and, like any hotel, you can pay for almost anything — including days at the beach, room upgrades, or a night under the stars with a hooker.

 "My heart is crying baby.
 If I was in jail in fucking New York ... but I'm in jail in Bali.
 I know that five minutes outside the front door I had the ocean.
 For a surfer, it makes it worse that you are in Bali and the waves are very good right outside your front door." — Brazilian surfer